 For most of the seventeenth century the Netherlands constituted the most important maritime power in the world, with by far the largest merchant fleet and dominance in seaborne trade, feared and envied by other countries.
 Born out of an 80-year struggle against Spain for independence, the Dutch republic relied on naval power to guarantee its freedom, promote its trade, and defend its overseas colonies.
 The Dutch navy was crucial to its survival and success, yet the ships that made up its fleets are among the least studied and most poorly documented of any in the age of sail.
 This history is the first definitive listing of all Dutch fighting ships.

-James Bender developed an interest in the great Anglo-Dutch sea fights of the seventeenth century as a war gamer, but the search for definitive information on the ships involved led to a decade of intense research resulting in this book.
+James Bender developed an interest in the great Anglo-Dutch sea fights of the 17th century as a war gamer, but the search for definitive information on the ships involved led to a decade of intense research.
+This book is the result.

 More by this Author

 Dutch Warships in the Age of Sail, 1600-1714